mattermost/docs/source/administration/config-settings.rst

 This setting controls whether a client verifies the server's certificate chain and host name.
 If ``true``, TLS accepts any certificate presented by the server and any host name in that certificate.
 In this mode, TLS is susceptible to man-in-the-middle attacks.

-**Note**: This should be used only for testing and not in a production environment.
+**Note:** This should be used only for testing and not in a production environment.

 +---------------------------------------------------------------------------------------------------------------------------------------------------------------------+
 | This feature's ``config.json`` setting is ``"SysLogInsecure": false`` with options ``true`` and ``false``.                                                          |